 We often look for ways to make our bodies work smarter when we exercise.
-Whether it’s to improve our physical stamina, avoid injury, or build muscle, we want some extra help.
+Whether it’s to improve our physical stamina, avoid injury, or build muscle, sometimes we want some extra help.

 Alcohol, on the other hand, has the opposite effect on muscles.
-Exercise soon after drinking can cause muscle injury and slow muscle recovery.
+Exercising soon after drinking can cause muscle injury and slow muscle recovery.
 So, drinking alcohol might undo some of the muscle-building benefits of creatine.

 Let’s take a closer look at creatine and alcohol and what role they play in muscle building.

 Think of creatine as a power cycle.
 When your muscles need energy, creatine provides that fuel for quick, powerful movements.
 When muscles use up the stored energy, you need more creatine to keep powering your muscles.

 Exercises, such as resistance training, cause small tears or injury to the muscle fibers.
 Satellite cells are then activated to repair and build new muscle during rest periods up to a day or two after you exercise.

 Muscles can grow in different ways.
 Amino acids, hormones, and a nutritious diet all help build muscle.

 - growing muscle fibers

 - slowing muscle breakdown